spokestack/spokestack.io/content/blog/integrating-spokestack-in-android/index.md

 ## What is it?

 We created Spokestack Tray to give developers a full-featured visual UI to reflect an app's voice interactions with the user.
 At first glance, it's just a microphone button that sits on the side of the screen.
-When the user taps the button (or says the wakeword), it opens up into a full tray that displays the user's speech as well as system responses, reading those responses aloud as it displays them.
+When the user taps the button (or says the wake word), it opens up into a full tray that displays the user's speech as well as system responses, reading those responses aloud as it displays them.

 ![Android Spokestack Tray Example](./tray_example.gif)